Friday, July 21, 2017

 Reanimators #6

-Reanimators #6 features a few simple effects with a superb chiptune (hmm, it sounds familiar).
-You know me, I love sine scrollers and this one is a belter and displayed using the full range of lovely rainbow colours.
-On the disk is Thunderstrike, an incredible 3D shoot 'em up with outstanding graphics - it feels like an early Cybermorph ;-)
+Reanimators #6 features cool fx with a superb chiptune (hmm, it sounds familiar).
+You know me, I love sine scrollers, and this one is a belter and displayed using the full range of lovely rainbow colours.
+On the disk is Thunderstrike, an incredible 3D shoot 'em up with great graphics - like an early Cybermorph ;-)

 Credits